slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Worrying is like paying a debt you don't owe."
 -- Mark Twain*
 - the six best doctors: sunshine, water, rest, air, exercise and diet.
+> *"Develop strenght to do bold things, not the strenght to suffer."
+-- Machiavelli*
 -->

 > *"Your brain has expectations, and it doesn’t want to be wrong.
 So when it’s wrong, it just makes up the difference."